Last edited: October 4, 2020.

 We can break this phenomenon down.

 1.The first paper (published previously) presented Part I, identifying the source of today’s biggest issues.
 We saw that government historically solved pressing public problems well — especially when partnering with the private sector — and that government couldn’t have done this alone.
 But we also saw that today’s issues will be harder for governments to solve, largely because the private sector won’t be as helpful as it was in the past.
-We ultimately concluded that governments, firms, and individuals collectively express insufficient will and ability to address today’s biggest public issues — and especially those that require global coordination.
+We ultimately concluded that governments, firms, and individuals collectively manifest insufficient will and ability to address today’s biggest public issues — and especially those that require global coordination.

 3. Finally, the third paper (published recently) will present Part III, evaluating a particular idea that lives within the class of solutions arrived at in Part II.
 I’ll argue that we can create individual incentives to pursue the global public good without jeopardizing the time-tested profit motive, by putting them together.
-And we’ll see that addressing the root cause of the collective action problems outlined in Part I could solve many of its manifestations presenting today around the world.
+And we’ll argue that addressing the root cause of the collective action problems outlined in Part I could solve many of its manifestations presenting today around the world.

 Part II: Framing the Solution Space